Efficiently Approximating Vertex Cover on Scale-Free Networks with Underlying Hyperbolic Geometry: An Improved Greedy Algorithm

 \wormhole{thm-vertex-cover-efficient-approximation} \begin{theorem} Let $G$ be a hyperbolic random graph on $n$ vertices.
 Given the radii of the vertices, an approximate vertex cover of $G$ can be computed in time $\mathcal{O}(m \log(n))$, such that the approximation ratio is $(1 + o(1))$ asymptotically almost surely. \end{theorem}

 Consider the following greedy algorithm that computes an approximation of a minimum vertex cover on hyperbolic random graphs.
 We iterate the vertices in order of increasing radius.
 Each encountered vertex $v$ is added to the cover and removed from the graph.
 After each step, we then identify the connected components of size at most $\tau \log\log(n)$ in the remainder of the graph, solve them optimally, and remove them from the graph as well.
-The constant $\tau > 0$ can be used to adjust the tradeoff between quality and running time.
+The constant $\tau > 0$ can be used to adjust the trade-off between quality and running time: With increasing $\tau$ the parts of the graph that are solved exactly increase as well, but so does the running time.

 This algorithm determines the order in which the vertices are processed based on their radii, which are not known for real-world networks.
 However, in hyperbolic random graphs, there is a strong correlation between the radius of a vertex and its degree~\cite{gpp-rhg-12}.
 Therefore, we can mimic the considered greedy strategy by removing vertices with decreasing degree instead.
-Then, the above algorithm represents an adaption of the standard greedy algorithm: Instead of greedily adding vertices with decreasing degree until all remaining vertices are isolated, we increase the quality of the approximation by solving small components exactly.
+Then, the above algorithm represents an adaptation of the standard greedy algorithm: Instead of greedily adding vertices with decreasing degree until all remaining vertices are isolated, we increase the quality of the approximation by solving small components exactly.